alfonsomt/vamphyre/README.md

 ### Test data

 In "~/VAMPhyRE_test/" path you will find a directory called "datasets" which is used as test dataset.
-You can use the following comands to make a test results.
+You can use the following commands to generate test results.

-### Runing VAMPhyRE optimization
+### Running VAMPhyRE optimization
 ```
 VAMPhyRE-opt.py -p vps8 -s1 ~/VAMPhyRE/datasets/hpv/hpv1.fasta -s2 ~/VAMPhyRE/datasets/hpv/hpv2.fasta
 ```
 This script will create a directory with variuos files used in the optimization, the "nslog.txt" file cotain the optimization results.

-### Runing VAMPhyRE
+### Running VAMPhyRE
 ```
 VAMPhyRE.py -p vps8 -t 8 -l 5 -r 5 -d 16 -g ~/VAMPhyRE/datasets/hpv